carteras/ucssc_public/Robotics and Mechatronics 2021S1/T2/00 installing micropython/readme.md

 1. Copy the blink.py and name it rapid_blinking.py.
 Modify this script so it will blink on and off with 0.2 second delays.
 2. Copy the rapid_blnking.py file and name it lots_of_rapid_blinking.py.
 Modify this script so that it will blink on and off 100 times.
 ### Intermediate Challenge
 3. Copy blink.py and name it morse_what.py.
-Modify this script so it will write your name in morse code.
+Modify this script so it will write your name in Morse code.

+## Write up

+Create a PowerPoint/google-slide presentation and respond to the following points:

+* Installing Micropython
+  * What is esptool?
+  * What is AMPY?
+* Maintaining a Micropython Microcontroller
+  * How do we discover which COM port the microcontroller is on?
+  * What are the basic commands for managing the contents of the microcontrollers?
+  * How to upload code to the microcontroller
+  * Things for future you to consider when making programs